 Within two weeks of the date the exam/assignment is returned, students seeking reappraisal of examinations or assignments must submit a written response to the instructor explaining the basis for reconsideration of one's mark.
-The instructor will reconsider the grade assigned and will then book a time with the student to discuss his or her work and rationale.
-It should be noted that a reassessed grade may be raised, lowered, or remain the same.
+The instructor will reconsider the grade assigned and will then book a time with the student to discuss their work and rationale.
+It should be noted that a re- assessed grade may be raised, lowered, or remain the same.